 However, it's possible to track the real-time changing price of gold, plus daily, weekly, monthly and yearly gold price trends using BullionVault's live gold price chart.

 The future price of gold is difficult to predict, as bullion prices can fluctuate by the second, let alone from year to year.
+As with any investment, it is not possible to create a 100% reliable projection or forecast for future performance.

 However, it's possible to view historic and real-time prices using BullionVault's gold price chart above.
 Looking at the 20-year view, you can see that gold prices reached all-time highs in the US Dollar, Sterling and Euro, in July 2020.